Kapza94/Kapza94/README.md

 - 👋 Hi, I’m Luka K.
 - 🌱 I’m currently learning full stack web development through Codeacademy.
-- 💞️ Im currently collaborating with a senior front end react dev who is teaching me the lifecycle of a project.
+- 💞️ Im currently collaborating with a senior full stack react dev who is teaching me the lifecycle of a project.
 - 📫 How to reach me?
 Only through email. lukakapetanovic@icloud.com

 <!---